——— Chapter Art (Click to view) ———

 Among dark murky waters, a ship sailed, rough in course.
 The water was in itself alive.
 Currents bending in ways it shouldn't.
 The ship already had crude repairs around it, but with no land in sight, it sailed on reluctantly.

-On the deck, a little girl sat with a slightly oversized button up shirt and a long skirt.
-Akin to a school uniform.
+On the deck, a little girl sat with a slightly oversized sailor uniform, akin to a school uniform.
 She was short for her age—couldn't be older than nine.
-Dark hair fell just past her shoulders, uncombed, tangled.
-Her face was pale, almost sickly.
+Dark hair fell just past her shoulders, failing to hide her pale, almost sickly face.
+Despite this, her hair was well maintained and combed.

 Her eyes were staring in silent resentment, directly at a man holding another in his sight alone.